b0gdi/tracking_progress/README.md

-# Want to become and pentester and have no idea where to start ?
+# Want to become and pentester and have no idea where to start.
 i always learn by doing stuff, so most of the links will be hands-on/practical oriented courses (here i'll save all my docs/links)